Free Shipping Over $59*

 AC works (summer heat can be brutal), oil changed, tires properly inflated, gas tank is full.

-7. Have emergency numbers on hand in case they are ever needed:
+7. Have emergency numbers on hand in case they are ever needed (Poison Control Center, triple AAA)

 8. Walk with TWO leashes

-One on collar and one on harness, with proper identification in several places such as tag on collar, phone number and email address on harness, and an updated microchip.
+One on collar/one on harness, with proper identification in several places (tag on collar, phone number and email address on harness, updated microchip).

 A car ride for 15 minutes, then one for 30, then 45, etc. Get to know any potential challenges so you can proactively prepare for them ahead of time.